 Night owls often make up for their lack of sleep with habits that are not conducive to good health.
 They are more likely to skip breakfast and to take in more caffeine.
 They eat at less predictable times in the day.
 In addition, they consume more alcohol and sugar.

 These habits may help to keep people awake, but they are not great for health.
-These lifestyle differences could account for some of the discrepancy between night owls and morning larks.
-If this is true, changing these habits could have a positive impact on people who are natural late risers.
+These lifestyle differences could account for some of the discrepancies between night owls and morning larks.
+If this is true, changing these habits could have a positive impact on people who are naturally late risers.